-In addition to thirty years of teaching studio arts, Brad Jirka's professional history includes working with the collaborative group Midwest Electric Art, cofounding the American School of Neon, and serving as vice president of design for St. Elmo's Inc., an internationally recognized producer of creative lighting.
+In addition to more than three decades of teaching studio arts, Brad Jirka's professional history includes working with the collaborative group Midwest Electric Art, cofounding the American School of Neon, and serving as vice president of design for St. Elmo's Inc., an internationally recognized producer of creative lighting.

 - Justitia Omnibus for Metropolitan State University

 - Lax Communica for the University of Wisconsin, La Crosse

 - Geometrica Kinesic for the University of Wisconsin, Parkside

 Jirka helped curate the MCAD international exhibition Beyond the Buzz: New Forms, Realities, and Environments in Digital Fabrication and served as the artist panel moderator.